x-jesse-zhang/MetaCRAM/README.md

 MetaCram also makes use of the bacterial genome library from NCBI, which can be downloaded from ftp://ftp.ncbi.nlm.nih.gov/genomes/Bacteria/all.fna.tar.gz.
-After decompressing the file, run genomeOrganizer.pl.
+After decompressing the file, we need to combine multiple strands into one folder.

+Alternatively, we have a genus database in the specific format needed by MetaCRAM, which can be downloaded here: https://uofi.box.com/s/sy92jv098eb0e4s277vuiod72m2jjf7c

 ##Commands to run MetaCRAM